glikson/firecracker-gcp/README.md

      $ gcloud compute ssh firecracker-vm
      ```
      When doing it for the first time, a key-pair will be created for you (you will be propmpted for a passphrase - can just keep it empty) and uploaded to GCE.
 Done!
 You should see the prompt of the new VM: `ubuntu@firecracker-vm:~$`
-  1. Install and enable KVM
-     1. Verify that nested KVM is enabled in the VM:
+  1. Verify that VMX is enabled, install and enable KVM
      ```
      $ grep -cw vmx /proc/cpuinfo
      1